dianavile/RgSocDVTeam/README-LSG.md

 # README Living Style Guide
 - What the project is about? (short project description)
+- Why does this project exist? (short motivation)

 ## Getting Started
 - Instructions to get copy of the project